Diversity, Equity & Inclusion

 - Selected as one of WomenInc. magazine's “Top 100 Law Firms for Women”

-- Received the Leadership Council on Legal Diversity's (LCLD) Compass Award for the firm's full participation in LCLD's programs
+- Received the Leadership Council on Legal Diversity's (LCLD) Compass Award for the firm's strong commitment to building a more diverse organization and a more inclusive legal profession

 - Received the Freddie Mac inaugural Award of Excellence for Enhancing Law Firm Diversity & Inclusion